 - 3+ years of commercial FPGA design and development experience

-- Proven track record of IP design using HDLs, preferably Verilog
+- Proven track record of IP design and verification using HDLs, preferably Verilog

-- Expertise in the design and implementation of DSP algorithms for FPGA
+- Experience in the design and implementation of DSP for FPGA

-- Strong design, debug, and troubleshooting skills with solid hands-on experience using chipscope, oscilloscopes, logic/spectrum analyzers and other test equipment
+- Strong design, debug, and troubleshooting skills with solid hands-on experience using chipscope, oscilloscopes, spectrum analyzers and other test equipment

 - Creative mindset for developing solutions to unique and challenging problems